anaschwendler/vcr_example/testing-with-vcr.md

 end
 ```

-Here you are requesting to use a cassete file called `synopsis`, to mock a request to iana.org.
+Here you are requesting to use a cassette called `synopsis`, which mocks a request to [iana.org](http://www.iana.org/domains/reserved).

-If this is running the first time, VCR will generate a "cassete" file, which will be stored at `fixtures/vcr_cassettes`, which for the example will be called `synopsis.yml`.
+If this is running the first time, VCR will generate a "cassette" file, which will be stored at `fixtures/vcr_cassettes`, which for the example will be called `synopsis.yml`.

-So if you take a look at `fixtures/vcr_cassettes/synopsis.yml` it looks like (I've removed some parts as it was too big):
+This is what `fixtures/vcr_cassettes/synopsis.yml` looks like (I've removed some parts as it was too big):

 ```
 ---